alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 That includes most of my personal photographs, all my code and prose, and many of the letters I receive (physical copies of which get scanned and shredded).
 It's scary to imagine losing any of that data, so I have a number of systems to keep it backed up and secure.

-In this post, I'm going to outline my current backup process.
+These are the notes I made on my backup system.

 [myspace]: https://arstechnica.com/information-technology/2019/03/myspace-apparently-lost-12-years-worth-of-music-and-almost-no-one-noticed/